 1 teaspoon fine sea salt

-2 cups unsalted butter, cool room temperature (15 minutes out of the refrigerator)
+2 cups (4 sticks) unsalted butter, cool room temperature (15 minutes out of the refrigerator)

 2 teaspoons vanilla extract